 | Sleep | Hormone production and recovery |

-| Supplements | Targeted support for your specific PCOS type |
+| Supplements | Targeted support for your specific PCOS driver |

 | Medical Treatment | When needed, alongside lifestyle changes |